Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 <summary> Click to expand! </summary>

 ### 7.1 Synopsis <a name="synopsis"></a>
 A lost ice-skater befriends a fish and restores colour and music to the world.
-The fish dies and the protagonist becomes sad.
-Later the fish is revealed to be alive and the world becomes vibrant again.

 ### 7.2 Complete story <a name="complete-story"></a>
-This is your chance to outline the entire story.
-Do not just tell the story, structure it as it will unfold in the gameplay and try to follow the dramatic arcs presented in class.

 **Chapter 1**:

 The basic premise of the story is as follows: The polar ice caps have melted and the world has been flooded.
 A new ice age begins and the ocean is frozen yet again.
 Leaving only the tip of once recognizable landmarks above the heavy curtain of ice.